ProvableHQ/sdk/sdk/README.md

 5. The result is returned to the user
 6. (Optional) A fully encrypted zero knowledge transcript of the execution is optionally sent to the Aleo network

-A diagramatic representation of the program execution flow is shown below.
+A diagrammatic representation of the program execution flow is shown below.
 ```mermaid
 graph LR
     p1[Leo Program]